-Though at first glance, Fury may seem as if it's just another World War II movie with a stellar cast (I mean, Brad Pitt, Shia Labeouf, Jon Bernthal, Logan Lerman, Michael Peña, and Scott Eastwood?
-Yes, please), don't write it off as that just yet: While yes, the movie deals with the much-employed setting of World War II, it's actually much more true-to-life than it seems — even if it's not based on one singular story.
-From Street Kings writer/director David Ayer, Fury is actually based on a collection of true stories from real-life army veterans who spent their time during World War II in tanks, just like Pitt's tank crew in the film.
+Though at first glance, Fury may seem as if it's just another World War II movie with a stellar cast (I mean, Brad Pitt, Jon Bernthal, Logan Lerman, Michael Peña, and Scott Eastwood?
+Yes, please), don't write it off as that just yet.
+While yes, Fury deals with the much-employed setting of World War II, it's actually much more true-to-life than it seems — even if it's not based on one singular story.
+From Street Kings writer/director David Ayer, Fury is based on a collection of true stories from real-life army veterans who spent their time during World War II in tanks, just like Pitt's tank crew in the film.